 The primary focus of KTL's engagement is to address companies' key risks, challenges and opportunities, covering environmental, social, governance, strategy, risk and communication matters.
 This includes mitigating and reducing adverse impacts of our investments on sustainability factors.
 Our ultimate objective is to create value for investors, the company, and people and the planet.
-KTL works with its engagement partner Equity Ownership Services (EOS) at Federated Hermes to give special attention to companies that violate the principles of the UN Global Compact, or that have experienced significant ESG controversies.
+KTL's parent company, Quintet, works with its engagement partner Equity Ownership Services (EOS) at Federated Hermes to give special attention to companies that violate the principles of the UN Global Compact, or that have experienced significant ESG controversies.
 The engagement priorities are currently focused on the most material drivers of long-term value, with four priority themes: climate change, human and labour rights, human capital management and board effectiveness.
+In addition, further engagements are also pursued in fast-growing areas of biodiversity, tax and digitial rights.
 Climate change is an ongoing priority.
-Quintet, mother Company of KTL is a member of Climate Action 100+, a collaborative investor engagement initiative that seeks to ensure that the world's largest corporate greenhouse gas (GHG) emitters take action to reduce GHG emissions.
+KTL's parent company, Quintet, is a member of Climate Action 100+, a collaborative investor engagement initiative that seeks to ensure that the world's largest corporate greenhouse gas (GHG) emitters take action to reduce GHG emissions.
 Engagement priorities are reviewed annually, and we provide our insights and priorities as part of the priority-setting process with EOS.